Kapalua Bay Maui Guide 2026: Snorkeling, Parking & Beach Tips

 Here is the simple rule that works for most Maui bays:

 The sandy middle is for floating.
-The rocky edges are where the reef life usually is.
+The rocky edges are where reef life is usually found.

 1. Watch the water for two minutes: if waves are breaking into the bay, skip snorkeling